 For patients with osteoarthritis, there's another important benefit of exercise.
 Simply put, regular activity provides lifeblood to the cartilage that cushions joints.
 Unlike most tissues in the body, cartilage doesn't receive nutrients from the bloodstream.
 Instead, it gets nourishment from fluid (called synovial fluid) in the joints.
 When a joint moves, the fluid sloshes around, giving the cartilage a healthy dose of oxygen and other vital substances.
 As an added bonus, regular exercise encourages the body to make more synovial fluid.

 While a sensible amount exercise offers powerful protection against arthritis, many baby boomers are getting too much of a good thing.
-Nicholas DiNubile, MD, an orthopedic surgeon with the Hospital of the University of Pennsylvania, recently summed up the situation at a conference of the American Academy of Orthopaedic Surgeons.
+Nicholas DiNubile, MD, an orthopedic surgeon and best-selling author, summed up the situation at a conference of the American Academy of Orthopaedic Surgeons.
 "Stiff joints, aching muscles -- many of these 'aging pains' are actually due to overuse.
 Quite often we find that baby boomers have participated in a sports activity years ago as young adults and think they can resume the same activity in the 40s or 50s without any modifications."